TrailingStop/TT-Miner-beta/README.md

 # TT-Miner 2023.1.8 beta 1 Pre-release
 ### New
--support for OC of older GPUs (Pascal) on HIVE -support of core/mem offset OC
+- support for OC of older GPUs (Pascal) on HIVE
+- support of core/mem offset OC
--introduction of config files to reuse settings for algos/coins depending on either: interface/model/default.
+- introduction of config files to reuse settings for algos/coins depending on either: interface/model/default.
 Tha new package contains a sample configuration file that you can use as a base to start: SampleConfig.json

 # TT-Miner 2022.3 - beta14